timbeurskens/timbeurskens.github.io/_posts/2022-03-15-why-sat-solvers.md

 ) => [Spain, Belgium, ...] >= [v_Spain, v_Belgium, ...]
 ```

-The final formula is too large to show in this article but the maximal cliques found by the solver are displayed below:
+The final formula is too large to show in this article but can still be solved by my own solver, albeit somewhat less efficient compared to state-of-the-art solvers.
+After a few seconds we get the following result:

 ```
 Norway, Lithuania, Iceland, Malta, Italy, Ukraine, Finland;